alexsikorski/data-migration/README.md

 #### Why do most threads include an additional thread?

 This algorithm essentially divides the hashmap into x batches.
 This means that unless x is a factor of the size(entries count), there will always be a remainder of entries not covered.
-This algorithm generates threads for those batches so when there are some remainder entries, a final thread is crated.
+This algorithm generates threads for those batches so when there are some remainder entries, a final thread is created.

 When the developer specifies that he/she wants 61 threads, an additional thread is not generated because 61 is a factor of the size (9943).
 This means batches are evenly distributed.